-The particle size and surface area have a major effect on dissolution of a compound in a solvent, because the surface energy influenced by the surface area and chemical affinity is the driving factor for dissolution efficiency [48, 49].
-The surface area for both the control and Biofield Energy Treated zinc chloride samples were analyzed and the results are presented in Table 2.
-The control sample showed surface area of 2.99 m2/g and it was increased to 3.24 m2/g in the Biofield Energy Treated zinc chloride.
-The surface area of the Biofield Energy Treated sample significantly increased by 8.36% compared with the control sample.
+Particle size as well as the surface area have a major effect on dissolution of a compound in a solvent, because the surface energy influenced by surface area and chemical affinity is the driving factor for dissolution efficiency [48, 49].
+The surface area for both the control and Biofield Energy Treated zinc chloride samples was analyzed and the results are presented in Table 2.
+The control sample showed surface area of 2.99 m2/g and it was increased to $3.16 \text{ m}^2/\text{g}$ in the Biofield Energy Treated zinc chloride.
+The result showed 5.69% increase in surface area of the Biofield Energy Treated sample with respect to the control sample.

 Poorly crystallized compounds possess more surface area and higher exchange capacities than well-crystallized compounds [50].
 In addition, the variation of the crystal morphology in the Biofield Energy Treated sample, which was well-supported from PXRD data, may cause to alter the surface area of the Biofield Energy Treated zinc chloride compared with the control sample.
 It has been well established that the particle size, shape and surface area of pharmaceutical compounds have an important impact on solubility, dissolution and in vivo bioavailability, as well as supports the designing of new drug delivery systems [51, 52].
-Reducing the particle size and higher surface area would enhance the solubility of the solid particles, and consequently would increase the dissolution rate and bioavailability [53].
+Reducing particle size and higher surface area would enhance the solubility of the solid particles, and consequently would increase the dissolution rate and bioavailability [53].
 Thus, it is assumed that the Biofield Energy Treated zinc chloride might be dissolved and absorbed at a faster rate and may possibly have more bioavailability than untreated zinc chloride.